From Flickr to Print

 Thankfully, they said yes.

-A few months later, my photograph appeared in print in Open Road’s Best of Paris, a practical travel guide filled with hotel recommendations, pricing guides, and detailed coverage of Paris and the surrounding areas for travellers trying to make the most of limited vacation time.
+A few months later, my photograph appeared in Open Road’s Best of Paris, a practical travel guide filled with hotel recommendations, neighbourhood advice, maps, and tips for travellers trying to make the most of limited vacation time in Paris and the surrounding areas.

-Part of why the experience stayed with me is that the image that ended up in print wasn’t created with expensive equipment or a highly technical setup.
+Part of why the experience stayed with me is that the image wasn’t created with expensive equipment or a highly technical setup.
 It came from walking, exploring, noticing the light, and being present in a moment.

-Even with a tiny early digital camera, the image held up — a reminder that photography is about seeing, not just the gear.
+Even with a tiny early digital camera, the image held up — a reminder that photography has always been more about seeing than the gear itself.

 What I miss most about early Flickr was how human it felt.
-The internet was smaller.
-Opportunities felt more personal.
-Photographers, writers, bloggers, and publishers were all sharing the same spaces online.
+The internet was smaller then.
+Photographers, writers, bloggers, travellers, and publishers all seemed to exist in the same shared creative space online.

-There was no algorithm strategy behind it.
-Just photos, communities, curiosity, and connection.
+There was no algorithm chasing behind it.
+No pressure to optimize every image for engagement.
+Just photos, curiosity, community, and genuine connection.

-In many ways, this feels like one of the early building blocks of what would eventually become Two Decades of Seeing — a long photographic journey shaped by travel, curiosity, community, and learning how to slow down and really notice the world around me.
+Looking back now, this moment feels like one of the early building blocks of what would eventually become Two Decades of Seeing — a photographic journey shaped by travel, curiosity, storytelling, community, and learning how to slow down long enough to truly notice the world around me.

 And honestly, I’m still glad I asked for the free book.